Many people use the terms “saving” and “investing” interchangeably. While these two concepts are related, they aren’t exactly equal.

 - Down payment for a house you plan to buy in 10+ years

 - Starting a business

 - Leaving a financial legacy for your family

 Most people benefit from both saving and investing.
 For instance, you might store money in a savings account for your end-of-year property tax payments or next summer’s vacation.
 At the same time, you might invest money you’ve earmarked for a future business opportunity and for retirement.

-Once you’re clear on the pros and cons of saving and investing, you’re in good shape to choose the best accounts to meet your financial goals.
+Connect with your Morgan Stanley Financial Advisor to better understand the pros and cons of saving and investing and to choose the best accounts to help meet your financial goals.